Why It's Hard to Change What You Eat

 Food, in general, is a very complicated topic.
 We would like to believe it's all just about fueling your body providing calories in the form of protein, fat, carbs with some vitamins so that your body can perform required work.

 But my experience and probably yours too is that it's often much more.
+And that can be why it’s hard to change what you eat.
 Food is at times, the way people gain control of their lives, the way they communicate love to their children.
 We know there's a lot of emotional connection around food that can make this topic a very complicated emotional experience.

 We can't really change what we eat unless we can look at our relationship with food and sort through anything that may be preventing us from making the choices that on some level we know are actually the best for our bodies.